alipay/PC2-NoiseofWeb/README.md

 ```

-**Please note that since our raw data contains some sensitive business data, we only provide the encoded image features (*_ims.npy) and the token ids of the text tokenized using [Tokenizers](https://github.com/huggingface/tokenizers).
-Our vocabulary size is set to 60,000. *_ids.txt records the serial number of the data in the original 500k dataset.
-In the future, we may process and make the original dataset public.**
+Please note that since our raw data contains some sensitive business data, we only provide the **encoded image features** (*_ims.npy) and the **token ids of the text tokenized using [Tokenizers](https://github.com/huggingface/tokenizers)** (*_caps.txt). **Our vocabulary size is set to 60,000**. *_ids.txt records the serial number of the data in the original 500k dataset.
+In the future, we may process and make the original dataset public.

 ### Download link